 This collection contains information about the College of William and Mary from the Eighteenth Century to the present.
 Included in the collection are faculty lecture notes from a variety of classes, scrapbooks, research notes, correspondence, textbooks used at the College of William and Mary, minute and account books, poetry books, student notebooks, a literary manual, and various other miscellaneous bound volumes.

 This collection includes administrative records, publications, and other material from the Department of English at the College of William and Mary.
-More information about this collection can be found in the finding aid/box list section of this finding aid.

 Papers, circa 1920s to 1950s, of Jess H. Jackson, an English professor at the College of William and Mary from 1929 until his death in 1957.
 Includes books on Scandanavian literature, diaries, correspondence, notes, booklets from the Wednesday Morning Music Club, and other printed material.